guilhermebkel/gbkel-about/experiences.md

 That's a Non-governmental organization that helps the education cause.

-My first volunteering experience as a software developer.
+It was my first volunteering experience as a software developer.
 For the first time I was able to help people solving problems with programming, what made me fell in love with technology a little more and helped me getting into the professional road of Software Development.
 As a volunteer, I improved the IBESVA's Website using/improving all knowledge I had when it was about `HTML5, CSS3, jQuery and Adobe XD Prototyping`.